tjpullen/BMB_2018/chapter6.md

 - $x$ is the explanatory variable
 - $y$ is the response variable

-You should be familiar with the formula of a straight line.
+You should be familiar with the formula of a straight line from school maths.
 Take a look at the output and see if you can work out what the slope of the line is.

 *** =instructions
 - -17.579